Etorphine: Veterinary use

 Etorphine is available legally only for veterinary use and is strictly governed by law.
-It is often used to immobilize elephants and other large mammals.
+It is often used to immobilise elephants and other large mammals.
 Diprenorphine (Revivon) is an opioid receptor antagonist that can be administered in proportion to the amount of etorphine used (1.3 times) to reverse its effects.
 Veterinary-strength etorphine is fatal to humans.
 For this reason the package as supplied to vets always includes the human antidote along with the etorphine.